nohat/dimming/docs/current-state/challenges.md

 ## Overview

-Implementing universal dynamic dimming in Home Assistant presents significant technical, architectural, and ecosystem challenges.
+Implementing universal dynamic dimming in Home Assistant presents significant technical, architectural, and ecosystem challenges
+.
 This document identifies and analyzes the major obstacles that must be overcome to deliver the proposed Universal Smart Lighting Control architecture successfully.

 ## Core Architectural Challenges